Choose a blog category:

 Do antibiotics help tooth pain

 It used to be when you got a toothache, an antibiotic was instantly prescribed by the dentist.
-However, a new recommendation has been released by the ADA.
+However, a new recommendation has been released by the ADA (Antibiotics for Dental Pain and Swelling Guideline 2019).
 They say, in most cases, antibiotics should not be given for tooth pain.
 The reason being is that antibiotic resistance is on the rise.

 Treat The Source

 The best solution is to treat the source, which is the tooth.
 If there is decay, treat the decay.
 When a tooth needs to be extracted, extract the tooth.
-The ADA recommends treating the source.
 Then manage pain with over the counter pain medications like acetaminophen and ibuprofen.
 In certain cases of swollen lymph nodes and fever, the source has expanded and has become systemic.
 In these cases, an antibiotic may be recommended depending on the patient.

 Evidence